Sailing West Coast of Scotland and Northern Ireland

 For those who are aspiring Coastal Skippers or Yachtmasters we will make our way to Northern Ireland.
 This passage will help you toward the logged miles for your next qualification.
 We will stop at Ballycastle and visit Giant's Causeway and Carrick-a-Rede Rope Bridge, or the famous Old Bushmills Distillery.
 In the evening many of our crew like to sample a local delicacy – Guinness!
 The homeward journey will likely take you via the island of Arran, or Holy Island which is owned by a Buddhist Community.

-One of our spacious 4 cabin yachts will become your home for this adventure.
+One of our spacious 4 or 5 cabin yachts will become your home for this adventure.
 All our yachts are great boats, perfect for offshore sailing, which makes even a choppy passage bearable.
 Our adventure sails are perfect for practising sailing skills and getting the necessary miles or night sail hours to your logbook, which are especially welcomed for those who are aspiring for Coastal Skipper or Yachtmaster licence.